uysalemre/Fragment-Manager/README.md

 ### Assume that you want to remove fragment manager control over fragments
    - Warning this function will set instance to null
    - For example you must use this when your user wants to logout from application
+   - If you are not using system.exit(0) in your activity to exit from application or your fragment container activity destroyed from somewhere in code you have to use this function **onDestroy** state because otherwise you will get Exception from onSavedInstanceState

          StateManager.getInstance().removeAll();